City's Climate Action Inventory

 The City of Everett has many ways to approach and combat climate change on a city government level.
 The biggest affect on climate change is related to transportation and how we travel.

-According to the Climate Action Plan for Municipal Operations, "the Snohomish PUD provides low-carbon electricity (81% hydropower as of 2014), and Everett’s carbon dioxide emissions primarily derive from transportation and direct natural gas use for heating.
+According to the Climate Action Plan for Municipal Operations (PDF), "the Snohomish PUD provides low-carbon electricity (81% hydropower as of 2014), and Everett’s carbon dioxide emissions primarily derive from transportation and direct natural gas use for heating.
 As a result, Everett could consider the following as top priorities for reduction:

 1. Embracing cleaner vehicles and lower carbon fuels for transport